Correspondence between Field Marshal Lord William Birdwood and Lady Janetta Birdwood, 1916 and 1918 - Part 5

 you at the Anzac buffet, but heard you were

-looking exceedingly well &gave one a most
+looking exceedingly well & gave me a most

-magnificent [[?"swop"?]] for you!!
+magnificent "swop" for you!!
 He heard of an

 Australian who after seeing you had said "He